Buying a Vehicle for Business Use

 There are several different ways that you can finance a business vehicle, including buying outright, using a hire-purchase, leasing a vehicle, and taking out a business vehicle loan.

-In this section, we will go over these different options to help you determine which may be the best option for you.
+In this section, we will go over these different ways of buying a car for business to help you determine which may be the best option for you.

 Buying a Vehicle Outright For Your Business

-Buying a vehicle outright simply means that you pay the vehicle off in an entire lump sum.
+Buying a vehicle outright simply means that you pay the vehicle off in one lump sum.
 This is quite possibly the easiest method for getting a new vehicle for your business.

 If you choose this option, once you buy the vehicle, it’s yours to keep in the business, and you can do whatever you like with it.